mrocklin/blog/_posts/work/2015-07-23-Imperative.md

 Recent Parallel Work Focuses on Big Collections
 -----------------------------------------------

-Parallel databases, Spark, and the Dask collections all provide large distributed collections and handle parallel algorithms for you.
-You put your data into the collection, restrict yourself to a small set of operations like `map` or `groupby`, and they handle the parallel processing.
+Parallel databases, Spark, and Dask collections all provide large distributed collections that handle parallel computation for you.
+You put data into the collection, program with a small set of operations like `map` or `groupby`, and the collections handle the parallel processing.
 This idea has become so popular that there are now a dozen projects promising big and friendly Pandas clones.

 This is good.
-These collections provide usable, high-level interfaces for a large class of problems.
+These collections provide usable, high-level interfaces for a large class of common problems.

 Custom Workloads